 Helena, MT 59620

 Addiction Counselor Testing & Examination Process in Montana

 You will download your LAC credential application from the Licensed Addiction Counselor Program section of the BSD.
 Besides your personal information you will need:

 - Official transcripts from all coursework

 - Weekly time sheets from your clinical supervisor

 - Fingerprint and background check

 Although you will send your official transcripts you will also be required to list the individual coursework you've taken to show you have met the Board requirements for education.
-Likewise, your clinical supervisor or supervisors will be required to indicate that you have completed the specific hours required for each of the 11 skill areas as designated in the experience portion of your training.
+Likewise, your clinical supervisor or supervisors will be required to indicate that you have completed the specific hours of supervised experience required for each of the 11 skill areas as designated in the experience portion of your training.